Photo by M. Govinda

 In her home country of Sweden, a church caused a furore in 2018 when it announced on Twitter that:

 Street artist Jody Thomas completed a 15-metre high mural portrait of Thunberg in Bristol, a major city in south-west England, on the wall of a multi-purpose creative hub.
 It was a temporary artwork completed in May 2019 and stayed up during lockdown until July 2021.
-The image shows Greta, her hair tied in her characteristic child-like plaits, staring out passers-by, unsmiling, her face half-immersed under seawater.
+The image shows Greta, her hair tied in her characteristic child-like plaits, staring at passers-by, unsmiling, her face half-immersed under seawater.
 The ice-blue of the water implies melting ice-caps – a polar bear is underwater, while above Greta there is a hot, stormy sky of red, fiery yellow and ominous grey clouds.
 It’s a monumental image with the intention to stop the public from their day to day activities as Greta looks out, while impending climate disaster consumes her being, intent on inducing guilt and complicitness for contributing to global warming.
 The street mural draws associations with numerous paintings throughout centuries depicting the biblical story of Noah’s ark and the 40-day deluge.

 Greta Thunberg statue at Winchester University, England